-Source: ASM Affiliates, February 2010

 Paleontological

 Paleontological resources are any remains, traces, or imprints of a plant or animal that has been preserved in the Earth’s crust since some past geologic time.
 Paleontological resources include invertebrate fossils, microfossils, petrified wood, plants, tract, and vertebrate fossils.
 There is a direct relationship between the type of rock (i.e., igneous, metamorphic or sedimentary) and the depositional environment (e.g., marine, lagoonal, lacustrine, fluvial, terrestrial) under which a geologic formation was originally deposited.
 Therefore, with an understanding of the geology of San Diego County, it is possible to reasonably predict whether paleontological resources might be present.